Shad00Z/machine-learning-compilers/docs/submissions/05_tensor_op.rst

+.. _tensor-op-backend:

 ##############################
 5. Tensor Operation Backend
 ##############################

 After developing kernels for binary primitives such as GEMM and BRGEMM, as well as kernels for unary primitives like Zero and ReLU, it was now time to implement common interfaces that let the user create tensor operation objects.
-The tensor operation object is not only be responsible for setting up and holding the used kernel objects, but also to block the input and output matrices and execute the kernels accordingly.
+The tensor operation backend is not only responsible for setting up and holding the used kernel objects, but also to block the input and output tensors and execute the kernels accordingly.

 *********************
 5.1 User Interface